HGustavs/LenaSYS/dbTables.md

 impwordlist contains a list of important words for a certain code example (NOT IMPLEMENT YET, NOT FUNCTIONAL BECAUSE IT USES THE box TABLE).

 ### list
+This table is not used, should be removed.

 ### listentries